MikaelWeiss/SpecKit/README.md

 - Developers are the primary reviewers of specs
 - You want faster iteration with less documentation overhead
 - You value consolidated, scannable specs over separation
-- You want to work on multiple features in parallel (worktree support)
+- You want a simple, straightforward workflow

 ### The Trade-off